lispmeister/rpi-iperf3/README.md

 make build
 ```

-#### Run the Docker Image and get the version of the installed Python
+#### Run the Docker Image and get the version of the installed iPerf3
 ```bash
 make version
 ```